 To look into sexless marriages, we have to look beyond sexual activity and examine the politics of desire and wanting to give your partner pleasure.
 A spouse can want their partner (“I need you, I want you!“).
 They can want their partner to want them (“Tell me that you love me!“).
 Or they can want both.

-In this case, Tina did not "want" Bill, but she wanted Bill to desire her.
+In this case, Tina did not “want” Bill, but she wanted Bill to desire her.
 In fact, she felt superior to Bill and felt outrage when he challenged her in any way.
-Tina had come from a family that was much wealthier than Bill's.
-She felt that despite her husband's current success, that she had "married beneath her."
+Tina had come from a family that was much wealthier than Bill’s.
+She felt that, despite her husband’s current success, that she had “married beneath her.”

 Early marriage

 Early in their marriage, Bill did desire Tina.
 In fact, he idolized her.
-However, over the years, as Bill grew and matured, situations arose that called out for Tina to be responsive.
+However, over the years, as Bill grew and matured, situations arose that called for Tina to be responsive.
 There were business setbacks more than a decade ago.
-Bill expected Tina's support at this time, and her warm understanding.
+Bill expected Tina’s support at this time, and her warm understanding.

-Instead, Tina acted coldly, and disinterested.
+Instead, Tina acted coldly and disinterested.
 While not outwardly contemptuous, she made snippy comments that made it clear to Bill that his business troubles were not her concern.
-It was a cycle that continued from that point, forward.
+It was a cycle that continued from that point forward.
 When Bill needed support and tenderness, Tina got more angry, resentful, and distant.

 This was the start of Bill’s withdrawal, and their sexless marriage.